RoddyJaques/Organ-Donation-Consent-Prediction/README.md

 ## Description of Notebooks

 [1 Verifying Logistic Regression.ipynb](1%20Verifying%20Logistic%20Regression.ipynb)<br/>
-Logistic regression models are fit to replicate the models in the previous analysis.
+An introduction to the project and logistic regression models are fit to replicate the models in the previous analysis.

 [2 New logistic regression.ipynb](2%20New%20logistic%20regression.ipynb)<br/>
 Logistic regression models are fit using a train and test split, and the testing set used to calculate model metrics to benchmark other models against.